Story by Erik Potter and Sarah Sabatke

 Schroeder graduates this December, after which he will head home to direct a musical at his former high school.
 Then he hopes to land a job editing movie trailers for a company in Burbank, California.

-New graduate Breanna McCaughey takes her passion for music and community involvement with her to the Boulder Philharmonic Orchestra.
+Alumna Breanna McCaughey takes her passion for music and community involvement with her to the Boulder Philharmonic Orchestra.